ngroene/Market_value_of_used_cars/README.md

-# Market Value of Used Cars
+# Predicting the Fair Market Value of Used Cars Based on Online Ads
- Determine the market value of used BMW 116 in Germany based on 500 online ads.
+ The code provided here determines the market value of used BMW 116 in Germany based on 500 online ads.
  Data was collected in early 2020 via web scrapping with BeatifulSoup.
- Fair market value is determined via a linear regression model.
+ The fair market value is determined via a regression model with several fearures that were engineered.